funwithflutter/lit_firebase_auth/README.md

 - **Multiple platform support**
   - Works on mobile and web.
 No changes needed
-  - Windows, macOS and Linux to be added soon
+  - Windows, macOS and Linux to be added in the future
 - **Multiple authentication providers**
-  - Enable third party providers (Google)
+  - Package supported: Google and Apple
-  - More to be added soon
+  - Please see Authentication Providers[Authentication Providers](#authentication-providers) for other sign-in providers
 - **Services and state managed for you**
   - Easily interact with Firebase from anywhere in your app
   - Monitor the auth state and react to changes